Ashyaa/birtho/README.md

 - Command to reset the game
 - Command to configure the minimum and maximum cooldown for monster spawns
 - Command to configure how long a monster stays before leaving
+- Command to display the current server leaderboard
+- Command to display the score board of the current user

 ## Basic game features
 - The list of monsters and items the bot will use is read from a YAML configuration file, not provided in the repository (see YAML Configuration)